SurlyMae/tech-takehome/README.md

 $ docker-compose up dev-db
 ```

-If you don't want to use docker and have your own local postgres instance, you can use that instead.
+If you don't want to use docker you can use your own postgres instance instead.
-If you do this, you'll need to change the postgres url to point to your local database.
+If you do this, you'll need to change the postgres url to point to your database.
 It is the DATABASE_URL variable in the `.env` file.

 ### Connect ORM to db